Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 A collective chitter swept the room.

 “That was well under control.
 You didn’t need us at all,” Genshi joked.
-Regaari chittered again and shook himself off---not necessarily the most civilized gesture, but an entirely understandable and natural one.
+Regaari chittered again and shook himself off - not necessarily the most civilized gesture, but an entirely understandable and natural one.

 “I’ve had a busy week,” he said.
 “Brothers, if I can brief the Champion first?”

 “Don’t leave us waiting for too long,” Faarek warned.
-He led the other four---Deygun, Shim, Ergaan and Thurrsto---from the room, and left Regaari and Genshi alone together.
+He led the other four - Deygun, Shim, Ergaan and Thurrsto - from the room, and left Regaari and Genshi alone together.

 Genshi watched in mild amusement as Regaari sprang nervously into action.
-That was the problem with being Champion---his brothers forgot how to relax around him.
+That was the problem with being Champion - his brothers forgot how to relax around him.
 Even Regaari, who’d made the rank of Officer well in his youth and had navigated his way out of every diplomatic trap that had been set for him, wasn’t immune to the intimidation of rank.

-Fortunately there was an easy solution to that---he pounced.
+Fortunately there was an easy solution to that - he pounced.

 There was a moment of friendly twisting and winding, some wrestling, a couple of yips and Regaari found himself pinned flat on the floor, blinking and confused.